formspree/formspree-js/README.md

 ## Usage

-Place the `StaticKit` provider in your main `App` or layout component.
+Place the `StaticKitProvider` in your main `App` or layout component.
 This will provide an instance of the StaticKit client to child components:

 _app.jsx_: